Cyclotomic $q$-Schur superalgebras: Permutation Supermodules

 \section{Permutation Supermodules}

-This section introduces the permutation supermodules of the cyclotomic Hecke algebras and provide a special (homogeneous) basis of these modules, which will used to determine the homomorphisms between permutation supermodules in \S\ref{Sec:Cyclotomic-Schur-superalgebras}.
+This section introduces the permutation supermodules of the cyclotomic Hecke algebra and provide a special (homogeneous) basis of these modules, which will used to determine the homomorphisms between permutation supermodules in \S\ref{Sec:Cyclotomic-Schur-superalgebras}.